 While there are several types of styles (paragraph, character, linked, table and list) the most commonly used styles are paragraph styles, which is what we’ll concentrate on here.

-Microsoft Word has had the Styles feature for several versions, and versions 2007 and 2010 kick it up a notch by offering multiple sets of standard Styles.
-Styles are grouped into Style Sets that are available in the Quick Styles Gallery.
+Microsoft Word has had the Styles feature for several versions, and the Ribbon-based versions (2007 and up) kick it up a notch by offering multiple sets of standard Styles.
+Styles are grouped into Style Sets, and many of the Styles within the current set are available in the Quick Styles Gallery on the Home tab:

 To apply an existing Style (such as one of the above) to your text, simply select the text with your mouse by holding down the left mouse button and dragging it across the desired text (or, if you prefer using your keyboard, start by placing your cursor at the beginning of your selection, then holding down the Shift key and, using the up-down-left-right arrow keys, moving the cursor to the end of the desired text).

-Once your text is selected, click on the Style name.
+Once your text is selected, click on the Style name in the Quick Styles Gallery on the Home tab.
 Your text will be re-formatted in the new Style.

-What if you want to apply Header 1 to your text, but you want the font to be Book Antiqua rather than Calibri?
+What if you want to apply Header 1 to your text, but you want the type to be a bit larger or smaller?
 Simply right-click on top of that Quick Style and select Modify:

 You’ll be taken to the Modify Style dialog box, where you can adjust the formatting in a variety of ways.
 To change the font as in our example, just click the font drop-down and scroll down until you find the font you want.